 By Peter Kranenburg

-B.J Mathis and Ibrahim Rashada are on trial for allegedly raping a 17-year-old girl in Mathis? apartment last year.
+Mathis and Rashada are on trial for allegedly raping a 17-year-old girl in their apartment last year.

 The attorneys asked Baker what the honor code is, and what kind of action does the university take when honor code violations are reported to them.

 ?It is a code of behavior,?
 Baker said, ?[It?s] commitment on everyone?s part to be honest, live the laws of the land, abstain from sex, alcohol and drugs, respect others, use clean language, things like that.?

 Baker testified a complaint was filed against Mathis and Rashada followed by an investigation launched in late August 2004.
 Baker also stated that he met with the defendants concerning the honor code violation allegations in September 2004.

 Baker then talked about how the Honor Code Office conducts its investigations.
 He said that they seek out others who might have been involved in the reported incident.
 Baker also said the office would sometimes contact ecclesiastical leaders during an investigation because they know the student better than those conducting the investigation.
 He said this process is followed for both LDS and non-LDS students.